mikaelkall/ILIDA/README.md

 Upcoming support:

 * .NET binary deobfuscation.
-* Converted interface from windows forms to WPF.
+* Graphical user interface will be converted from windows forms to WPF.
 * Full IL and hexediting support.
 * Create customized binary patches.
 * ASM disassembler for binary files when origin is not .NET.